Taufiq-Y/StuCred-KYC/README.md

 npm i
 npm start
 ```
-## _Hope your coffee and my application are completed and enjoyed as it's perfectly-brewed. 😜!_
+## _Hope your coffee and my application both got completed and enjoyed as it's blended & perfectly-brewed. 😜!_

 ## License